 So, why is water heater maintenance so important?
 Aside from being a great way to extend your system’s lifespan, some other benefits of maintenance include:

-- Ensures system’s efficiency
+- Ensures the system’s efficiency

 - Saves money on future repairs